stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Which is used by the following helper on the `Instance` class to lookup a JNA function by name:
+We implement a helper method on the `Instance` class to lookup a JNA function by name:

 ```java
 public Function function(String name) {